ncatlab/nlab-content/pages/3/0/9/0/903/content.md

 The result is that the set $\pi_n(X,a)$ of equivalence classes is an abelian group for $n \geq 2$, a group for $n = 1$, and a pointed set for $n = 0$ (when the null element is the only structure).

+Note that $\pi_0(X,a)$ can be identified with the set of all [[path component]]s of $X$, with the component containing $a$ as the basepoint.
+It is common to write simply $\pi_0(X)$ for the set of all path components without a chosen basepoint, although this is more properly called the [[fundamental infinity-groupoid|fundamental 0-groupoid]] of $X$.

 # History #

 In the early years of the 20th century it was known that the nonabelian fundamental group $\pi_1(X,a)$ of a space $X$ with base point $a$ was useful in geometry and complex analysis.
 It was also known that the abelian [[homology group]]s $H_n(X)$ existed for all $n \geq 0$ and that if $X$ is connected then $H_1(X)$ is isomorphic to the abelianisation of any $\pi_1(X,a)$.

 Consequently it was hoped to generalise the fundamental group to higher dimensions, producing nonabelian groups whose abelianisations would be the homology groups.

-In 1932, E. &#268;ech proposed a definition of higher homotopy groups using maps of spheres, but the paper was rejected for the Zurich ICM since it was found that these groups $\pi_n(X,a)$ were abelian for $n \geq 2$, and so do not generalise the fundamental group as desired.

-Nonetheless they have proved to be important, although more difficult to compute in general than homology groups.
+In 1932, E. &#268;ech proposed a definition of higher homotopy groups using maps of spheres, but the paper was rejected for the Zurich ICM since it was found that these groups $\pi_n(X,a)$ were abelian for $n \geq 2$, and so do not generalise the fundamental group in the way that was originally desired.
+Nonetheless, they have proved to be extremely important in homotopy theory, although more difficult to compute in general than homology groups.
+See [[weak homotopy equivalence]].

 # Properties #